rustyeddy/rustyeddy.com/content/notes/advice-for-future-programmers.md

 2. Learned a lot of very valuable supporting tech skills
 3. Learned to deal with people to accomplish a common goal
 4. Grew thick enough skin to deal with an asshole or two
-5. You have some gold stars to hang by your name.
+5. Hang some gold stars by your name.

-And more important than all of that, you most likely impressed some powerful and influencial hackers that could quite possibly lead to an exciting and florishing career!
+More important than all of that, you most likely impressed some powerful and influencial hackers that could quite possibly lead to an exciting and florishing career!